 Download and run

-Since all SageManifolds code is included in SageMath 7.5, it suffices to install the latter from the SageMath download page.
+Since all SageManifolds code is included in SageMath, it suffices to install SageMath 10.1 to benefit from the latest manifold functionalities:

 Manifold(2, 'M')the output should be